jeinselen/VF-BlenderAutosaveRender/README.md

 ## Notes

 - Autosaving a render depends on the Blender project file having been saved at least once in order to export images, otherwise there is no project name or local directory for the add-on to work with
 	- An alternative version of the plugin that supports unsaved projects is [available in this older branch](https://github.com/jeinselenVF/VF-BlenderAutosaveRender/tree/Support_Unsaved_Projects)
-- Only the final frame will be autosaved when rendering animation sequences, preventing mass duplication but still allowing for total render time to be saved in the file name (if used in the `Custom String` setting)
+- Only the final frame will be autosaved when rendering animation sequences, preventing mass duplication of frames but still allowing for total render time to be saved in the file name (if included with the `Custom String` setting)
 - Total internal render time will continue to increment even when auto file saving is toggled off in the output panel
-- Total internal render time will not increment when rendering files from the command line, since it depends on being saved within the project file (the command line interface doesn't typically save the project file after rendering is completed)
+- Total internal render time will not increment when rendering files from the command line, since it depends on being saved within the project file (the command line interface doesn't typically save the project file after rendering is completed unless otherwise triggered)
 - The Blender Python API `image.save_image` has a known bug that [prevents the saving of multilayer EXR files](https://developer.blender.org/T71087), saving only a single layer file instead
-  - I'm not aware of any reasonable workarounds, simply waiting for the Blender team to fix the issue
+	- I'm not aware of any reasonable workarounds, currently waiting for the Blender team to fix the issue
 - This add-on is provided as-is with no warranty or guarantee regarding suitability, security, safety, or otherwise.
 Use at your own risk.